Cottonseed oil cake futures up on spot demand | Devdiscourse

-On the National Commodity and Derivatives Exchange, cottonseed oil cake contracts for September delivery were trading up by Rs 7, or 0.21 percent, to Rs 3,270 per quintal with an open interest of 26,370 lots.
+On the National Commodity and Derivatives Exchange, cottonseed oil cake contracts for October delivery traded higher by Rs 133, or 4 percent, at Rs 3,460.5 per quintal with an open interest of 16,390 lots.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)